xxrobone/quiz_react_test/README.md

 npm run test
 ```

-There should be data for this project and I'll give an example here, to make it easier.
+There should be data for this project and I'll give it here to make it easier
-But feel free to use what ever mockData you want.
 ```
 [
   {